-6 million Canadians struggle with the pain and disability of arthritis.
-There are over 100 different types and it is the most expensive chronic disease in Canada, costing the economy an estimated $33 billion per year.
+Over 6 million Canadians, young and old, struggle with the pain and disability of one or more of the 100 types of arthritis.
+It is the most expensive chronic disease in Canada, costing our economy an estimated $33 billion per year.
 Arthritis isn’t just about aches and pains.
-It is a serious, life-altering disease that impacts people of ALL ages.
-It can cut careers short, make daily life extremely challenging and lead to life-threatening complications like heart attack, stroke and hip fracture.
+It is a serious, life-altering disease that can cut careers short, make daily life extremely challenging and lead to life-threatening complications – like heart attack, stroke and hip fractures.
 If you have arthritis, this information isn’t new to you.
-If you don’t, you’ve come to the right place to learn.
+If you want to learn more about arthritis, you’ve come to the right place.

-Learn about some of our current research studies by clicking the images below.
+Learn more about our current research studies by clicking on the images below.

 Daily life with arthritis comes with its fair share of challenges.
 Learn about research related to physical activity, pregnancy, disease-management and more!View Current Research

 Over 100,000 hip and knee replacements are performed in Canada each year.
 90 per cent are due to OA.
 Find out how researchers are working to prevent and manage OA.View Current Research